 - White: cleanliness and purity

 Most Persian rugs contain all-over patterns.
-The pattern dominates the main rug area, and a border and fringe surrounds it at the edges.
+The pattern dominates the main rug area, and a border and fringe surround it at the edges.
 The two most common Persian rug patterns are the Herati pattern and the Boteh pattern.

 The Herati pattern originated in Herat, a city in what is now northwestern Afghanistan.
 The overall motif has a diamond shape.
-At the center of the repeating motif you see a flower surrounded by four curling leaves, which often look like fish.
-Because of this resemblance, the Herati pattern may be a loose representation of fish that approach the water's surface during a full moon.
+At the center of the repeating motif, you see a flower surrounded by four curling leaves, which often look like fish.
+Because of this resemblance, the Herati pattern may be a loose representation of fish that approach the water’s surface during a full moon.